The alternation between reliefs and plains

 There are over 5,000 caves in Bulgaria.
 The deepest drops to 415 m and the longest is around 20 km.
 Nine caves have been developed and are open to the public.
 They are Ledenika, Magourata and Saeva Doupka, Batcho Kiro and Orlova Tchouka in the North and Centre, Snejanka, Yagodinskata, Dyavolskoto Garlo and Ouhlovitsa in the Rhodopes.

-Caving enthusiasts beware: even if the caves in Bulgaria are not very deep, they are extremely difficult.
+Caving enthusiasts take note: even though the caves in Bulgaria are not very deep, they are extremely difficult.
 For example, it takes over 30 hours to enter and exit the second deepest cave, Barki 14.
 So if you want to go caving, it's best to book a trip with a caving club or a specialized adventure travel agency.

 The Black Sea coast, between cliffs and valleys